-Networks, Labour and Migration Among Indian Muslim Artisans
+Networks, Labour and Migration among Indian Muslim Artisans

-By working across the dialectic of marginality and connectedness, Thomas Chambers thinks through these complexities and dualities by providing an ethnographic account which shares everyday life with artisans and others in the industry.
+By working across the dialectic of marginality and connectedness, Thomas Chambers thinks through these complexities and dualities by providing an ethnographic account that shares everyday life with artisans and others in the industry.
 Descriptive detail is intersected with spatial scales of ‘local’, ‘national’ and ‘international’, with the demands of supply chains and labour markets within India and abroad, with structural conditions, and with forms of change and continuity.
 Empirically, then, the book provides a detailed account of a specific locale, but also contributes to broader theoretical debates centring on theorisations of margins, borders, connections, networks, embeddedness, neoliberalism, subjectivities, and economic or social flux.

 Thomas Chambers is an Anthropologist with a PhD in Social Anthropology from the University of Sussex.
 He has lengthy experience researching in India, specifically the geographical region of North-West Uttar Pradesh, and his focus covers migration, urban space, conviviality, government documents and paperwork, digitisation, labour, Islam, and artisans.
-Thomas is currently a lecturer at Oxford Brookes University and continues to regularly engage in fieldwork in India and the Gulf.
+Thomas is currently Senior Lecturer at Oxford Brookes University and continues to regularly engage in fieldwork in India and the Gulf.

-A Brief History of Indian Muslim Artisans
+2. A brief history of Indian Muslim artisans

 Format: Open Access PDF